 SOSC: Courses with this designation satisfy the social science requirement in general education

 NASC: Courses with this designation satisfy the natural science requirement in general education

 - HUMT: Courses with this designation satisfy the humanities requirement in general education.

 PA = Portfolio Assessment (Single course, 12-week process)

 Students attending Thomas Edison State College are expected to participate and fully engage in all academically related activities.
 Examples of these activities include making submissions to online discussion boards, communicating within the class lounge forum, dialoguing with mentors within the private mentor forum, submitting assignments, and completing exams and quizzes when due.
 Students must review course calendars for the timing and types of submissions expected.
 Note: Merely logging into or viewing your courses does not constitute academic engagement.

 The College will periodically review student progress and engagement during each term.
 Failure to sign into your courses and complete your scheduled course work on time may result in an adjustment or termination of federally sponsored financial support; such as Military Tuition Assistance, Veterans Education Benefits or other Title IV Financial Aid (grants and loans).
 Such decertification or adjustments may lead to cancelation of benefits or recoupment by the sponsoring agency for any monies paid to students (or to the College on student’s behalf) for enrolling in these courses; including tuition, fees, housing allowance and book stipends.
 Such cancelation or recoupment does not negate the student’s financial obligation to the College; they may be held responsible for all charges incurred for the courses in which they are enrolled.

-System Requirement: If you plan to register for OL, EP, PA, NU or NG, see Online Courses for minimum system requirements.
+System Requirement: If you plan to register for OL, EP, PA, PF, NU or NG, see Online Courses for minimum system requirements.